protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/textformat-spec.md

 supports the legacy extensions `.textpb` and `.pbtxt`.
 All other extensions besides the above are **strongly** discouraged; in particular, extensions such as `.protoascii` wrongly imply that text format is ascii-only, and others like `.pb.txt` are not recognized by common tooling.
-METADATA files are special text format proto files that lack any extension.
 {{% /alert %}}

 ```textproto